tbates/tbates.github.io/_posts/2020-12-20-Philosophy.md

 A principle can be a great guide to keep practice aligned with goals.

-Our principle in designing `umx` is that it should be the best possible language for expressing causal hypotheses.
+Our principle in designing `umx` is that it should be the best language for expressing causal hypotheses.

 That's the answer to "Why this package?": To make modeling easier by giving you a vocabulary that will help you: